Goto Main Content

 Article 25

-25.1 The municipal competent authority shall dispatch personnel to inspect the premises and equipment of a veterinary drug manufacturer – regarding its manufacturing process, apparatus, quality control and record-keeping – on a regular basis.
+The special municipal or county (city) competent authority shall dispatch personnel to inspect the premises and equipment of a veterinary drug manufacturer – regarding its manufacturing process, apparatus, quality control, and record-keeping – on a regular basis.

-25.2 When necessary, the central competent authority may send personnel to conduct spot-checking within the scope set in Section 25.1.
+When necessary, the central competent authority may dispatch personnel to conduct spot-checking within the scope set in the preceding Paragraph.

-25.3 When the competent authority arrives to conduct an inspection or a spot-checking, the veterinary drug manufacturer must not refuse without due cause.
+When the competent authority arrives to conduct an inspection or spot-checking, the veterinary drug manufacturer must not refuse without due cause.

-25.4 If the municipal competent authority decides there are still rooms for improvement after the inspection described in Section 25.1, it shall inform the entity to rectify the issues before a set deadline; failure to rectify may result in a report to central competent authority seeking an order to suspend the entity ’ s production of part or all veterinary drugs at the factory.
-Continued production – despite a suspension order – may result in a report to central competent authority seeking to annul the entity ’ s veterinary drug manufacture license.
+If the special municipal or county (city) competent authority decides there is still rooms for improvement after the inspection described in Paragraph 1, it shall inform the entity to rectify the issues before a set deadline; failure to rectify may result in a report to the central competent authority seeking an order to suspend the entity's production of part or all veterinary drugs at the factory.
+Continued production – despite a suspension order – may result in a report to the central competent authority seeking annul the entity's veterinary drug manufacture license.

 Article 26

-26.1 The competent authority may send personnel to the premises of an entity – a veterinary drug manufacturer or dealer, veterinarian care facility, or a user of veterinary drugs – and may obtain samples at the original price for quality inspection.
+The competent authority may dispatch personnel to the premises of an entity – a veterinary drug manufacturer or dealer, veterinarian care facility, or a user of veterinary drugs – and may obtain samples at the original price for quality inspection.

-26.2 The competent authority may send personnel to animal farms (of livestock, poultry and aquaculture) and feed factories to audit the use of veterinary drugs, and may conduct biopsies on some animals.
+The competent authority may dispatch personnel to animal farms (of livestock, poultry, and aquaculture) and feed factories to audit the use of veterinary drugs, and may conduct biopsies on some animals.

-26.3 Regarding the sampling, audit and biopsy in Sections 26.1 and 26.2, the entities (veterinary drug manufacturers and dealers, veterinary care facilities, farms of livestock, poultry and aquaculture) must not evade, obstruct or refuse such reqests.
+Regarding the sampling, audit, and biopsy in the preceding 2 Paragraphs, the entities (veterinary drug manufacturers and dealers, veterinary care facilities, farms of livestock, poultry, and aquaculture) must not evade, obstruct, or refuse such requests.

 Article 27

-Veterinary drug inspector shall identify oneself with an identification badge/paper when performing tasks describe in Sections 25.1, 25.2 and 26.1.
+Veterinary drug inspectors shall identify themselves with an identification badge/paper when performing tasks described in Paragraphs 1 and 2 of Article 25 and Paragraph 1 of Article 26.

 Article 28

-28.1 Regarding suspicious counterfeit, banned or substandard veterinary drugs pending sampling verification, the competent authority shall seal them off for the related entity to sign an affidavit to take them into custody.
+Regarding suspicious counterfeit, banned, or substandard veterinary drugs pending sampling verification, the competent authority shall seal them off for the related entity to sign an affidavit to take them into custody.

-28.2 The samples taken in Section 28.1 shall be subject to verification and disposal as soon as possible – no later than two months after the date suspicious drug is uncovered.
+The samples taken in the preceding Paragraph shall be subject to verification and disposal as soon as possible – no later than two months after the date the suspicious drug is uncovered.

 Article 29

-Regarding substandard veterinary drug uncovered under this Act, (1) if it is made domestically and – upon inspection – can be modified and made usable, the municipal competent authority shall send personnel to supervise the original manufacturer to modify the drug before a set deadline; (2) if it is imported with approval, the authority shall have it sealed and put in custody while the central competent authority orders the importer to initiate a goods-for-return process with the original overseas manufacturer.
+Regarding substandard veterinary drugs uncovered under this Act, if it is manufactured domestically and – upon inspection – can be modified and manufactured usable, the special municipal or county (city) competent authority shall dispatch personnel to supervise the original manufacturer to modify the drug before a set deadline.
+If the drugs concerned is imported with approval, the authority shall have it sealed and put in custody while the central competent authority orders the importer to initiate a goods-for-return process with the original overseas manufacturer.

 Article 30

-Besides disposing of dubious veterinary drugs – deemed counterfeit, banned or substandard after audit or testing – as stipulated in this Act, the party involved shall be dealt with as follows:
+Besides disposing of dubious veterinary drugs – deemed counterfeit, banned, or substandard after audit or testing – as specified in this Act, the party involved shall be dealt with as follows:

-30.1 Regarding the entity that manufactures, imports or repackages counterfeit/banned veterinary drugs, or the one provides licenses for others to do so, the original license-issuing agency may annul all the entity ’ s veterinary drug licenses or dealership license.
+1. Regarding the entity that manufactures, imports, or repackages counterfeit/banned veterinary drugs or the one that provides licenses for others to do so, the original license-issuing agency may annul all the entity's veterinary drug licenses or dealership licenses.

-30.2 Regarding the entity that displays or stockpiles counterfeit/banned veterinary drugs to sell or having intent to sell, the municipal competent authority is to publicize the (1) name and address of the entity, (2) name and address of the person in charge, (3) names of the drugs and (4) specifics of the offense.
-For a repeat offender, the original license-issuing agency may annul all the entity ’ s veterinary drug licenses or dealership license.
+2. Regarding the entity that displays or stockpiles counterfeit/banned veterinary drugs to sell or has the intent to sell, the special municipal or county (city) competent authority is to publicize the name and address of the entity, the name and address of the person in charge, names of the drugs, and specifics of the offense.
+For a repeat offender, the original license-issuing agency may annul all the entity's veterinary drug licenses or dealership licenses.

-30.3 Regarding the entity that deals with (manufactures, imports or repackages; displays or stockpiles to sell or intent to sell substandard drugs, the municipal competent authority is to publicize the (1) name and address of the entity, (2) name and address of the person in charge, (3) names of the drugs and (4) specifics of the offense.
+3. Regarding the entity that deals with (manufactures, imports or repackages; displays or stockpiles to sell or intent to sell substandard veterinary drugs, the special municipal or county (city) competent authority is to publicize the name and address of the entity, the name and address of the person in charge, names of the drugs and specifics of the offense.
 Regarding a major or repeat offender, the original license-issuing agency may annul each specific veterinary drug license or dealership license.

 Article 31

-Whistle blowers shall be rewarded for offering information to uncover counterfeit, banned and substandard veterinary drugs.
-Rules governing the reward are to be prescribed by the central competent authority.
+Whistleblowers shall be rewarded for offering information to uncover counterfeit, banned, and substandard veterinary drugs.
+Regulations governing the rewards are to be prescribed by the central competent authority.

 Article 32

-Regarding the usage of veterinary drugs (target animal, purpose, route of drug delivery, dosage, withdrawal period and precautions to take), users shall abide by usage guidelines prescribed by the central competent authority.
+Regarding the usage of veterinary drugs (target animal, purpose, route of administration, dosage, withdrawal period, and precautions to take), users shall abide by usage regulations prescribed by the central competent authority.

 Article 32-1